Aspectize/TranslationManager/README.md

 In your app, run the following command:
 MyTranslationManagerService.ExtractLiterals

-Just copy the command url in your browser: http://[MylocalWebHost]/[MyApp]/MyTranslationManagerService.ExtractLiterals.json.cmd.ashx
+You can run a command from your browser; just copy the command url in your browser: http://[MylocalWebHost]/[MyApp]/MyTranslationManagerService.ExtractLiterals.json.cmd.ashx

 You should see the following return message: